WebThingsIO/webthing-arduino/README.md

 WebServer](https://github.com/me-no-dev/ESPAsyncWebServer/) library and unpack it in your sketchbook's libraries folder.

-### MKR1000 or MKR1010
+### MKR1000, MKR1010, etc.

-* MKR1000: Install the WiFi101 library from the Arduino library manager.
+* MKR1000 (and similar): Install the WiFi101 library from the Arduino library manager.
-* MKR1010: Install the WiFiNINA library from the Arduino library manager.
+* MKR1010 (and similar): Install the WiFiNINA library from the Arduino library manager.

 ### Continuing onwards